PederHA/d2herogrid/README.md

 ## Usage
 ```
-> ./d2herogrid [OPTION]...
+d2herogrid [PARAMS]...
 [SKILL BRACKETS]...

 DESCRIPTION:
       The SKILL BRACKETS argument is one or more Dota 2 skill brackets that grids should be generated for.

-If no skill bracket argument is specified, it defaults to Immortal.
+      If no skill bracket argument is specified, it defaults to Divine.

 PARAMETERS:
   -l string